Tight Pennsylvania GOP Senate race; Mastriano wins gov nod

 Pennsylvania’s lieutenant governor, Fetterman could enter the general election campaign facing questions about his health.
 Following his stroke, he cast an emergency ballot from the hospital and tweeted Tuesday that he’d successfully undergone surgery to install a pacemaker.
 He said he was “on track for a full recovery.”

 And Fetterman will likely face scrutiny over a 2013 incident when, shotgun in hand, he confronted a Black man because he suspected the man was involved in gunfire nearby.
 The man, Christopher Miyares, was unarmed and said in a TV interview that he had been jogging when Fetterman, who is white, pulled up in his pickup and pointed the shotgun at him.
-Fetterman has denied pointing the shotgun at Miyares and said it wasn’t loaded.
+Fetterman has maintained he didn’t know Miyares’ race at the time of the pursuit, denied pointing the shotgun at him and said it wasn’t loaded.

+Fetterman’s opponent in the fall wasn’t yet clear.
+Oz, the celebrity surgeon, and McCormick, who resigned in January as the CEO of Bridgewater Associates, one of the largest hedge funds in the world, were in an exceptionally tight race.
+Commentator Kathy Barnette, who had appeared to be gaining late momentum in the race, was trailing.

+“We’re not gonna have a result tonight,” Oz said shortly before midnight, before vowing to Trump, “I will make you proud.”

 Trump-endorsed candidates have won most Republican primaries around the U.S., but the former president’s record is not perfect.
 Last week, Trump’s choice for Nebraska governor, Charles Herbster, lost to traditional GOP establishment choice Jim Pillen.